 Narcotics Anonymous Online Meetings

-NA has one mission: to provide a context where people experiencing addiction can help one another stop using drugs and find a new way to live.2 The only requirement for NA membership is a “desire to stop using drugs.”3 NA has taken their meetings online to provide greater access to those in recovery.
+NA has one mission: to provide a context where people experiencing addictions can help one another stop using drugs and find a new way to live.2 The only requirement for NA membership is a “desire to stop using drugs.”3 NA has taken their meetings online to provide greater access to those in recovery.
 Now, you can attend a virtual NA meeting from the comfort of your home.4,5

 In this article: